Former Fed Reveals Grim Details On @user-fg8pt8pp3o's Murder

 It's really wild.

-And it it speaks volumes about the issues with Los Angeles, which will be documented a bit here on this podcast.
+And it speaks volumes about the issues with Los Angeles, which will be documented a bit here on this podcast.

-So uh shout to DJ Academics.
+So shout out to DJ Academics.

 I know some of y'all hate him, but he's still our homeboy.